-According to Eilers & Krejcik Gaming, the U.S. simulated iGaming market grew 11% in 2018 to reach \$3.5 billion in revenue, with over 11 million active players per day, defined as players who log in and use value of any kind in their account (simulated credits or real money), to play simulated casino games online for entertainment purposes only (as opposed to playing for the opportunity to win real money).
+According to Eilers & Krejcik Gaming, the global simulated iGaming market, defined as players who log in and use value of any kind in their account (simulated credits or real money), to play simulated casino games online for entertainment purposes only (as opposed to playing for the opportunity to win real money) grew 14.6% in 2018 to reach \$5.2 billion in revenue.
 Simulated iGaming is more readily accessible nationwide than real money iGaming, which is presently restricted to states with legalized online gambling regulatory frameworks.
+We estimate the U.S. market to correspond to approximately 10% of the global simulated iGaming market.